bootUR: An R Package for Bootstrap Unit Root Tests: Introduction

 With these contributions, the \pkg{bootUR} package provides a unified framework for easy and comprehensive unit root testing based on the following philosophy.
 1) for novice users, the tests should be easy to implement with sensible default options; 2) those default options should lead to reliable and accurate unit root tests, applicable in general situations; 3) expert users, familiar with the unit root literature, should be able to easily tweak and adjust the tests to their desired settings; 4) all tests should be easily scalable to large datasets without additional effort by the user, thereby providing `automatic' functionality.

 To accomplish our philosophy, the package has a simple structure, yet it offers users a wide variety of unit root tests.
 In particular, unit root tests can \textit{directly} be performed on \textit{single} time series or \textit{multiple} time series.
-To this end, we deliberately created separate functions that serve these purposes: the functions \fct{boot\_df} and \fct{boot\_union} can be used for single time series, \fct{iADFtest} for multiple time series without multiple-testing control, \fct{BSQTtest} and \fct{bFDRtest} for multiple time series with multiple-testing control, and the \fct{paneltest} function offers a panel unit root test.
+To this end, we deliberately created separate functions that serve these purposes: the \fct{adf} function provides the traditional `textbook' ADF test \citep{DickeyFuller79} based on asymptotic $p$~values, while the functions \fct{boot\_adf} and \fct{boot\_union} can be used for bootstrap-based inference on single time series.
+The function \fct{boot\_ur} is the main function for multiple time series without multiple-testing control, \fct{boot\_sqt} and \fct{boot\_fdr} are set up for multiple time series with multiple-testing control, and the \fct{boot\_panel} function offers a panel unit root test.
 For each unit root test, the bootstrap method can be chosen by the end-user.
-To this end, all functions make use of the universal argument \code{boot}.
-Via suitable warning and error messages, user-friendly advise is provided on the (non)-applicability of certain bootstrap methods in certain situations.
-Finally, \textit{model specifications} (such as deterministic components, lag length selection, detrending methods) are under the user's full control, with the option to have them implemented automatically according the union of unit root tests principle which ensures reliable tests across potentially heterogeneous series.
+To this end, all functions make use of the universal argument \code{bootstrap}.
+Via suitable warning and error messages, user-friendly advise is provided on the (non)-applicability of certain bootstrap methods in certain situations. \textit{Model specifications} (such as deterministic components, lag length selection, detrending methods) are under the user's full control, with the option to have them implemented automatically according the union of unit root tests principle which ensures reliable tests across potentially heterogeneous series.
 Each function contains many options whose syntax is shared across the package, thereby facilitating usability and control by the end-user.

-Finally, we have also added several functions, based around the core functions above, that aid in the practical implementation of the unit root tests.
+We have also added several functions, based around the core functions above, that aid in the practical implementation of the unit root tests.
 Most importantly, the function \fct{order\_integration} provides an automatic way to determine the order of integration of each series in a dataset, based on a sequence of one of the aforementioned unit root tests.
 As it also directly outputs the correctly differenced time series that remove all stochastic trends, it provides the user with the option to conduct the entire unit root pre-analysis with a single command.
 Additionally, we provide several functions that easily allow the user to assess and visualize properties of the data and outcomes of the tests.